sean-t-smith/Efficient_Corporate_Masks/README.md

 3) Created a column that calculated the total keyspace of each mask.
 4) Created a column that assigned an efficiency score to each mask using the formula: (frequency / keyspace) * 1 Trillion
 5) Sorted the entire spreadsheet by the efficiency score.
+6) Created a mechanism to filter the spreadsheet by execution time based on your anticipated hashing speed.
-6) Filtered the spreadsheet by characters and exported the sorted masks into new "Efficient" .hcmask files.
+7) Filtered the spreadsheet by characters and exported the sorted masks into new "Efficient" .hcmask files.

 ## Usage
 The .hcmask files above describe passwords of differing character lenghts (8-14 characters), each sorted by efficiency, and formatted for use by the Hashcat password cracking tool.
 Depending on your situation, you might want to focus on passwords of a specific length only vs the entire set (Efficiency_8-14).
 The included spreadsheet has the analysis if you want to re-sort and generate your own hcmask file.
 Recognize that this type of brute force mask attack can take a long time and should be performed last after you have exhausted more targeted methods.
 My recommended password cracking attack order is below: